legendarycode3/shared-wallet/README.md

 ## 📋Contract Details
 ### Functions:
 * ****constructor():**** Initializes the Shared Wallet contract during deployment.
 This function is automatically executed once when the contract is deployed.
-It establishes the contract owner and grants the deployer permission to
+It establishes the contract owner and grants the deployer permission to perform restricted operations.

 ### Variables: